How To Prevent Nigerian Wedding Vendors From Disappointing You

 Alternatively, you can simply let the vendor know your budget and see if they are willing to work within it.

 Some vendors may be willing to accept lower prices in order to add another event to their portfolio, but this can lead to disappointment if the amount paid is insufficient to meet the client’s expectations.

 You need to know where to draw the line.
 Having a wedding planner can be very effective in handling negotiation with vendors.

 8. Murphy’s law

-The simple ways I am about to list here does not guarantee a 100% that a vendor still won’t disappoint but it will reduce the risk of getting disappointed by at least 60 to 70% by a Nigerian Wedding Vendor.
+The simple ways I am about to list here does not guarantee a 100% that a vendor still won’t disappoint, but it will reduce the risk of getting disappointed by at least 60 to 70 percent by a Nigerian Wedding Vendor.

 1. Hire the services of a seasoned wedding planner and listen to them

-2. Not giving adequate details to the vendor prior to making enquiries about their services.
+2. Giving adequate details to the vendor prior to making enquiries about their services.

 3. Draw up a contract and have the vendor sign it

 While a contract cannot guarantee that vendors will fulfill their obligations, it can serve as a precautionary measure and help establish clear expectations from the start.